Mazo de la Roche: Jalna series

 Jalna was an immediate sensation, with the public demanding sequels and prequels for the rest of de la Roche's life.
-Though she would continue to write other works, the series known as the Jalna series or the Whiteoak Chronicles would dominate the rest of her writing career.
-The series tells the story of one hundred years of the Whiteoak family covering from 1854 to 1954.
-The 16 "Jalna" novels were not written in sequential order, however, and each can be read as an independent story.
+Though she continued to write other works, the series known as the Jalna series or the Whiteoak Chronicles dominated the rest of her career.
+The series tells the story of one hundred years of the Whiteoak family from 1854 to 1954.
+The sixteen novels do not form a sequence, however, and each can be read as an independent story.

 There are similarities and differences in the experiences of the Whiteoak family and that of de la Roche.
 While the lives and successes of the Whiteoaks rise and fall, there remained for them the steadiness of the family manor, known as Jalna. de la Roche's family endured the illness of her mother, the perpetual job searches of her father, and the adoption of her orphaned cousin while being moved 17 times.
 Several critics believe that Finch Whiteoak who majors in Finch's Fortune (1932) is a reflection of de la Roche herself.
 He was a somewhat tortured concert pianist with overtones of gayness.
 The names of many of the characters were taken from gravestones in a Newmarket, Ontario cemetery.